-The Head and Deputy Head/Director of Studies will consider the handling of complaints from time to time, and will discuss issues with staff as necessary.
+The Head and Deputy Head/Director of Studies will consider the handling of complaints from time to time and will discuss issues with staff as necessary.

-The Head will report to staff from time to time and to the Board of Governors each term on the number and type of complaints received and their outcomes.
+The Head will report to staff from time to time and to the Proprietor each term on the number and type of complaints received and their outcomes.